nicinabox/superslides/README.md

     slide_easing: 'linear'
     nav_class: 'slides-navigation'

-# Callbacks
+# Events

-You may need to hook in to certain events, so I've included a few callback functions for convenience.

-Listed in the order they are called:
+Superslides triggers a few events that you can bind to (listed in the order they are fired):

-    adjust_slides_size_callback
-    adjust_image_position_callback
-    animate_callback
+    slides.initialized
+    slides.animated

+When the window is resized and on first load before `slides.initialized`:

+    slides.image_adjusted
+    slides.sized

+Binding to events:

+    $('body').on('slides.initialized', '#slides', function(){
+      console.log('Superslides initialized')
+    })

 # Markup